 You'll find other specialty threads when you explore thread manufacturer web sites.

-Understanding Thread Sizes
+Facts About Thread Sizes

 Unfortunately, there is no single system used to describe thread sizes.